Edwar Herreno

 Edwar Herreno, a prominent wildlife photographer and marine biologist, has been fascinated with the ocean since his early years, which led him to embark on a journey of exploration and conservation.
 In 2002, he pursued a career as a marine biologist, laying the foundation for his lifelong passion for the sea.
 Aside from being a photographer, Herreno is also a videographer, recreational scuba instructor, technical diving instructor, and yacht captain.
 Having lived in numerous countries, he has amassed a wealth of experiences along the way and is deeply committed to marine conservation, actively collaborating with multiple organisations.

 Costa Rica holds a special place in Herreno’s heart, where he has dedicated extensive time documenting Malpelo, the Papagayo Gulf, Catalina Island and – his favourite place on earth – Cocos Island.
-His Costa Rican underwater photography showcases an array of marine life, from sharks and rays to whales, dolphins, fish, and breathtaking bait balls.
+His Costa Rican underwater photography showcases an array of marine life, from sharks and rays to whales, dolphins, fish and breathtaking bait balls.

 Herreno’s photographs have earned him recognition as a finalist in 2021 and 2017 in the prestigious “Wildlife Photographer of the Year” competition held annually at the Natural History Museum in London, as well as being named “Underwater Photographer of the Year” for the United Nations in 2019 and “Underwater Photographer of the Year” in England, in 2017.
 Herreno’s contributions to underwater film productions with CNN, BBC, National Geographic, French TC, Marine Investigators, and Japanese TV have further solidified his reputation as a leading figure in marine photography.